TheWiselyBearded/ChatbotAvatarAI/README.md

 # AI NPC Unity Template Scene

+**Please find the updated version of this repository [here](https://github.com/TheWiselyBearded/AI_NPC), featuring more modern SDKs and a modular system design.**

 This repository contains a template scene for interfacing with an AI-based NPC using OpenAI API, Azure Voice API, Google Cloud Speech to Text, and Oculus Lip Sync.
 The project uses Unity 2021.3.x.

 The framework allows for easy integration with YOLO-NAS, enabling the NPC to stream virtual camera frames and receive responses from a YOLO-NAS server instance, whether local or remote.
 The response includes all identified objects along with their confidence scores.
 Additionally, it leverages the Ready Player Me avatar, providing a reference for mapping Oculus lip sync to avatar models.